I. Car change color LTO: Introduction

 Be sure to take care of your new paint to make it last longer

-As said earlier, you shouldn’t worry about how much LTO is charging you whenever you change the color of your car.
+As said earlier, you shouldn’t worry about how much change color LTO whenever you change the color of your car.
 The agency is imposing a Php 30 fee for change color.
 It may not be much, but it still pays to know in order to avoid confusion during motor vehicle registrations.
 Knowing the change color fee also minimizes the risk of you bringing how much you are supposed to.

 There are plenty of legal steps you need to do in order to change the color of your car